The Rival IQ API

 The API allows you to retrieve social data, including individual posts, daily metric summaries, period metric summaries, and social presence positioning copy.
 Private social data (for example, from Facebook and LinkedIn) is not currently available through the API.
-The API does not provide management features, such as creating landscapes or adding companies.
+The API also provides management features for creating and managing landscapes in your account.

 Data may be returned in JSON or CSV format (except for the landscape endpoint, which is JSON only).

 Backing data will be refreshed (as a background task) as needed to meet the social data freshness for your particular plan.
-Data change notifications are not provided via the API.
+You can monitor data update status via the landscape status API endpoint.

 Authentication is done via an API key, which must be passed as a parameter in each API call.
 To generate or reset your API key, visit the account settings page.
 Note that the API key is per-user, not per-account.